 - carry out a cashflow forecast

 - avoid the problems of overtrading

-In order to make a profit, most businesses have to produce and deliver goods or services to their customers before being paid.
-So it's essential to control your cashflow so that you always have enough cash available to pay your staff and suppliers before receiving payment from your customers.
-If not, you'll be unable to meet your customers' requirements or receive any profit.
+In order to make a profit, most businesses have to produce and deliver goods or services to their customers before they get paid.
+So it's important to control your cashflow so you always have enough cash available to pay your staff and suppliers before receiving payment from your customers.
+If not, you will not be able to meet your customers' needs or get any profit.

 It's important not to confuse your cash balances with profit.
-Profit is the difference between the total amount your business earns and all of its costs, usually assessed over a year or a specified trading period.
-You may forecast a good profit for the year, yet still face times when you are strapped for cash.
+Profit is the difference between the total amount your business earns and all of its costs.
+This is usually assessed over a year or a specified trading period.
+You may forecast a good profit for the year, yet still face times when you don't have any cash.

 Cashflow forecasting enables you to predict peaks and troughs in your cash balance.
 It helps you to plan how much and when to borrow and how much available cash you're likely to have at a given time.
-Many banks require cashflow forecasts before considering a loan.
+Many banks need cashflow forecasts before they consider a loan.

-Effective cashflow management is critical to business survival.
-It's important to reduce the time gap between expenditure and receipt of income to ensure you always have the necessary cash to pay for your day-to-day business costs.
+Effective cashflow management helps businesses to survive.
+It's important to reduce the time gap between expenditure and receipt of income and make sure you always have the necessary cash to pay for your day-to-day business costs.